 Base: 553 participants.
 Average annual WTP for project additions at sites 5 miles from the organisation's premises expressed as a percentage of the annual water only bill.
 The error bars show 95% confidence intervals calculated using the delta method.
+Diamonds indicate valuations that are not statistically different from zero at the 5% level

 Base: 553 participants.
 Average annual WTP for project additions at sites 5 miles from the organisation's premises expressed as a percentage of the annual water only bill.
 The error bars show 95% confidence intervals calculated using the delta method.
+Diamonds indicate valuations that are not statistically different from zero at the 5% level